Award Cycle: Annual

 Applications: Accepted through Arizona Cultivate (link will update once competition launches)

 Description: The Accelerate for Success program is designed to support team science by creating teams, broadening partnerships, and supporting the development and submission of extramural proposals.

-For FY21, RII is seeking opportunities that support one or more of the following:
+For FY25, RII is seeking opportunities that support one or more of the following:

 - Advancement of graduate and particularly undergraduate research opportunities

 Finally, RII encourages proposing teams to include elements of societal benefit associated with their efforts.
-Thus, RII encourages teams to consider partnering with colleagues in the social sciences, humanities, arts, and education in order to accomplish their objectives.
+Thus, RII encourages teams to partner with colleagues in the social sciences, humanities, arts, and education in order to accomplish their objectives.

 Track 2: Building Research Collaborations & Supporting Center Proposals: proposals should describe support for the development of center level proposals for the facilitation of teams, travel support for investigators (nationally and internationally), and concept development.
 Track 2 proposals must include multiple universities or partners, such as industry, national labs, and FFRDCs.
 Identification of the center mechanism must be included.
 Teams may request up to $100,000 in well justified cases.

-Proposal preparation, submission, and processing information is available in the RII Proposal Preparation Guide (PPG) v5.
+Proposal preparation, submission, and processing information is available in the RII Proposal Preparation Guide (PPG) v9, which is downloadable in the Arizona Cultivate competition.
 The PPG includes requirements for the project narrative and supplemental documents; it is strongly encouraged that interested applicants read the PPG in full as proposals that do not match the PPG will be returned without review.

 Solicitation specific information below supersedes information presented in the PPG.

 1. Eligibility: In addition to the eligibility described in the PPG, the PI and at least one Co-PI must be from distinct disciplines (and generally from two distinct colleges).